-What was so great about last summer you might ask?
 After years and years of planning and roughly a year and a half of building, the Wild Center opened its Wild Walk.
 Before your legs fall out from underneath you, let me just say that if you’re going to take on a canopy walk, this is the one you should try first.
-Accessible to everyone and comprised of unforgettable experiences, this adventurous walk amongst the trees has quickly won over the hearts of New York.
+This canopy walk in New York is wheelchair accessible and because you’ll experience an unforgettable adventure, this walk amongst the trees has quickly won over the hearts of New York.

 What area of the Wild Walk are you the most interested in exploring?
 Check out this wonderful video below to get a better look!